sellenth/crow/README.md

 TOTAL = 4

 #The number of shares that need to be sent to authenticate a user successfully
-#Changeing this number will break an active system.
+#Changing this number will break an active system.
 After changing you must regenerate shares for all users.
 THRESH = 3

 #The multicast address and port to use for this system.
 Do not change unless you need to